metasim/rasterframes-articles/eclipse-newsletter-dec-2018/README.md

 ```

 The `assets` column contains a dictionary mapping between band names and a URI
 pointing to the GeoTIFF.
-The next statemnt shows us what bands are available in
+To determine what bands are available in catalog we can
-the catalog:
+execute the following:

 ```sql
 SELECT DISTINCT explode(map_keys(assets)) as asset_keys